-It’s here, and you’re invited to join us at my 9th Annual Worldwide Photo Walk™ sponsored by Canon (it’s a worldwide phenomenon with nearly 1,100 cities around the globe hosting walks last year).
+It’s here, and you’re invited to join us at my 10th Annual Worldwide Photo Walk™ brought to you by our friends at Canon, and produced by KelbyOne.
+This photo walk is a worldwide phenomenon with nearly 1,100 cities around the globe hosting walks last year.
 Best of all, it’s all to benefit the Springs of Hope Orphanage in Nakuru, Kenya.

 Here’s a quick Q&A with all the details:

 Q. When is the official Photo Walk day?